There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

 Alright, let me tell you what he did.

 The man was teaching a lesson about creating a habit and how habit, once formed, stays with you for the rest of your life.
 Later on, you are only upgrading it, but you cannot forget it ever!
-It is yours.
+It is yours for life.

 He gave me a key to the process we call life in a few finger snaps.